Axolotls are a species of salamander found only in a small region of Mexico near Mexico City.

 Types of Axolotl

 The Mexican axolotl (Ambystoma mexicanum) is a single species that does not have any subspecies.
 But, the variety of axolotl colors can make it hard to believe that they are just one species.
 There are now over 20 different colors.
-Depending on the coloration they can be purchased for $40 to $1,500:
+Depending on the coloration they can be purchased for anywhere from $40 to $1,500:

 |Color / Type||Availability||Price||Rank|